MaxDLink/EmailScrubber/README.md

 ## Current Tasks

+# set up prompt engineering - model after randeer on git hub: https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/blob/main/Mr_Ranedeer.json#L86

+# refine the prompt with the ChatGPT conversational model.
+Use ChatGPT 4?
+Have setting the Preferences be optional.
+Design the preferences to be saved across user sessions.
+Determine if AgentGPT is in usage while you just write emails.
 # have email_helper monitor the email inbox - label emails, move emails to trash, schedule appointments - all passively from no user input

-# set up prompt engineering - model after randeer on git hub: https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor/blob/main/Mr_Ranedeer.json#L86

 # model user interface after twitter extension:https://github.com/recalign/RecAlign/blob/main/README.md